RickdeJager/AdventOfCode2019/README.md

 ## Day 1: The Tyranny of the Rocket Equation
 On the first day God created APL.
 APL is was developed in 1962 and designed to run on mainframes.
 Its main strength is that it has a lot of short hand notation for operations over arrays, which made it a somewhat reasonable choice for [day 1](1/1.md).

+## Day 2: 1202 Program Alarm
+B is for bash.
+I use bash quite regularly, yet I still have to lookup basic syntax every time...
+[Day 2](2/2.md)